collective/collective.traceview/README.rst

 Introduction
 ============

-Traceview times the full request from the browser through frontend servers to application servers. collective.traceview gives you insight into Zope/Plone internals and adds these layers to Traceview:
+TraceView times the full request from the browser through frontend servers to application servers. collective.traceview gives you insight into Zope/Plone internals and adds these layers to TraceView:

  * Zope HTTP Server
  * Zope publisher